Using Beluga with Nav2#

 cd ~/beluga_demo_ws

-colcon build --symlink-install --packages-up-to beluga_demo_nav2
+colcon build --symlink-install --packages-up-to beluga_demo_nav2_integration

-source install/local_setup.bash
+source install/setup.bash

-ros2 launch beluga_demo_nav2 bringup_launch.py
+ros2 launch beluga_demo_nav2_integration demo_office_navigation.launch.py

 Attention